atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 This guide contains general tips on how to investigate an application deployment that doesn't work correctly.

-??? tip "How to troubleshoot a failed helm release"
+??? tip "How to troubleshoot a failed Helm release installation"

     **Symptom**

-    Install script fails due failure to install Helm release.
+    Install script fails due to failure when installing Helm release.
 This applies to all DC products.
 You will see the following error:

     ```
     module.confluence[0].helm_release.confluence: Still creating...
 [20m10s elapsed]